 Formal Procedure Step 1 – President or Designee

-10.13 A formal written grievance shall be filed with the President or his/her designated representative within 21 calendar days of the date on which the grievant(s) knew or could reasonably have been expected to know of the occurrence upon which the grievance is based.
-The grievant or her/his representative shall request a meeting to be held between the grievant(s) and the President or the President’s designated representative(s) to attempt to resolve the grievance within 14 calendar days of filing the grievance.
+10.13 A formal written grievance shall be filed with the President or their designated representative within 21 calendar days of the date on which the grievant(s) knew or could reasonably have been expected to know of the occurrence upon which the grievance is based.
+The grievant or their representative shall request a meeting to be held between the grievant(s) and the President or the President’s designated representative(s) to attempt to resolve the grievance within 21 calendar days of filing the grievance.
 The resolution of a grievance at Step 1 shall not set a precedent and must be consistent with the terms of this agreement.

 a.
 The specific term(s) of the Agreement alleged to have been violated;